Mozpacers/HowToProcess/Slack.md

-# Slack Do's and Dont's
+# Slack Do's and Don'ts

 * Always use proper English.
 Grammar doesn't matter, but use of SMS language is strictly prohibited.
 * Don't post in CAPS until very necessary.
 CAPS generally implies someone is shouting.